TeamBulbbot/docs/docs/getting-started.md

 ### 4. Configuring the muted role

-Dealing with spammers, trolls and other bad users joining your server can be a very daunting task, and at times you or your Moderators might want to prevent these users from cauing more problems in your server by muting them.
+Dealing with spammers, trolls and other bad users joining your server can be a very daunting task, and at times you or your Moderators might want to prevent these users from causing more problems in your server by muting them.
 You can configure the muted role using the `!configure mute_role <role>` command.

 ![Mute_role](https://cdn.klukcz.me/img/lTxkFMM7.gif)